 The following chart should help you get an idea of the types of particles a MERV filter can trap.

 Most home air systems can adequately remove airborne contaminants with a filter rated between MERV 8-13, while MERV 14 and higher are typically found in hospital and general surgery settings.
-Every Simmons Installation comes standard with a MERV 11, and some of our customers use higher ratings.
+Every Simmons Installation in Chesapeake, VA comes standard with a MERV 11, and some of our customers use higher ratings.

 What's important, is to have the right filter for your HVAC system and air quality needs.
 While a higher rated filter will trap more particles, the pores are smaller which can lead to poor air flow and put stress on your heating and cooling equipment.